Homemade Taco Seasoning for Beef or Chicken

 If you are cooking beef tacos, brown one pound of ground beef in a skillet.
 Drain most of the grease from the skillet.
 Once the ground beef is browned and drained, add the mix of dry ingredients.
 Next, add two teaspoons of apple cider vinegar.

 If the meat seems a bit dry and is having some trouble absorbing the taco seasoning well, add some chicken broth or water.
 Add just enough to moisten the meat.
 I usually find myself adding about a fourth of a cup of chicken broth.

 If you find you have added more liquid than necessary, simmer the meat for a few minutes without a lid, and most of the liquid will evaporate out.

 Let the meat and seasoning sit for a few minutes to allow the flavors to meld together.
 Serve with all your favorite taco toppings!

 I tend to leave the chicken simmering for a good thirty minutes.
-This is not necessary but I find the chicken is more moist and falls apart very easily.
+This is not necessary, but I find the chicken is moister this way and falls apart very easily.